🧘 Curs nou de Abheda Yoga

 Leave aside the doubts about external things.

-At this first level, the conceptual and discursive thinking is transcended, and the ultimate divine nature of the Eternal Spirit – ATMAN – is revealed.
+At this first level, conceptual and discursive thinking is transcended, and the ultimate divine nature of the Eternal Spirit – ATMAN – is revealed.

 He had many paranormal powers.

-During all these years of study, PADMA-SAMBHAVA has also sought to be accomplished in the study of astrology (being named because of the level at which it had reached in this field “KALACHAKRA-ei Astrologer”) and medicine; he has obtained all knowledge about reincarnation, hidden treasures, longevity and full control over the physical plane.
+In all these years of study, PADMA-SAMBHAVA aimed to perfect himself in the study of astrology (being called ” The Astrologer of KALACHAKRA” due to the level he had reached in this field) and medicine; He gained all the knowledge of reincarnation, hidden treasures, longevity, and full control over the physical plane.

-He then gained paranormal control of sight, hearing, touch, smell and taste, drinking only water, without eating anything.
+He then gained paranormal control of his sight, hearing, touch, smell and taste, drinking only water, without eating anything.

 He then came to master the art of the preservation of body heat, without the help of clothes (TUMMO).

-During this period he was given the name of He who Enjoys the Highest State of Happiness.
+During this period he was given the name of “He who Enjoys the Highest State of Happiness.“

-Extracting the essence of precious stones
+He extracted the essence of precious stones

 prolonging life by assimilating the essential subtle energy of gold,

-disease prevention by assimilating the essential subtle energy of silver,
+preventing diseases by assimilating the essential subtle energy of silver,

 neutralization of poisons by assimilating the essential subtle energy of iron,